 I want to do and experience everything.
 Being at a small school like Clarke helps you find your niche.
 Turns out I have many niches – sports, music, and academics.
 Clarke makes it possible for me to do everything.

-The median annual wage for environmental scientists is $69,400 in 2018, according to the U.S. Bureau of Labor Statistics.
+The median annual wage for environmental scientists and specialists was $71,360 in 2019, according to the U.S. Bureau of Labor Statistics.

 The most common reason for CEOs to pursue sustainability is that it matches their companies’ mission and values, according to the 2014 McKinsey Global Survey.